-One gift every 15 seconds for 24 hours—that’s the breakdown of what Jackrabbits in all 50 states and across 19 countries accomplished together as one Sept.
-10 during One Day for STATE.
-The SDSU Foundation’s fourth annual giving day celebrated all it means to be part of the Jackrabbits family and the impact that can be made through private gifts.
+Jackrabbits in all 50 states and across 13 countries united to tackle historic philanthropy Sept.
+2 during One Day for STATE.
+The SDSU Foundation’s fifth-annual giving day celebrated all it means to be part of the Jackrabbits family and the impact that can be made through private gifts.

-In 24 hours, 4,888 donors united to raise $1,617,648 from 5,656 gifts to transform lives at SDSU, supporting funds for more than 110 different causes, including scholarships, research, academic programming, athletics and many more.
-One Day for STATE aimed to rally SDSU alumni, donors, friends and current students in support of the university.
-The total number of donors saw a jump of over 1,100 more than last year’s event.
-Of the 4,888 donors, 439 identified as faculty and 484 as students, demonstrating the One Day for STATE excitement starts on campus.
-“We want to give students a connection to the Foundation and introduce them to the idea of philanthropy and this one-day celebration gives us that opportunity,” said Heidi Hopewell, assistant director of loyalty giving.
+In 24 hours, 5,438 donors united to raise $1,940,896 from 7,148 gifts to transform lives at SDSU, supporting funds for over 110 different causes, including scholarships, research, academic programming, athletics and many more.
+One Day for STATE rallied Jackrabbits alumni, faculty and staff, parents, current students and friends in support of SDSU.
+The number of donors saw a jump of 550 more than last year’s event.
+Of the 5,438 donors, 484 identified as faculty and 517 as students, demonstrating the One Day for STATE excitement that starts right on campus.
+“We want to give students a connection to the SDSU Foundation and introduce them to the idea of philanthropy,” said Heidi Hopewell, assistant director of loyalty giving, “and this one-day celebration gives us that opportunity.”

 The celebration culminated with the community favorite Yellow and Blue Block Party.
 The festivities featured all the classics for the party’s lineup: performances by The Pride of the Dakotas Marching Band followed by the SDSU cheer squad and dance team, along with food trucks, free SDSU ice cream, children’s activities and more.